 Tik Tok, at 2013 D23 Expo, photo by the author. |

-Dorothy finds that they are at a Lunch Pail Tree and plucks off two pails which contain ham sandwhiches, I love this concept!
-The Nome Messenger reports to his king and notes that she has a chicken!
+Dorothy finds that they are at a Lunch Pail Tree and plucks off two pails which contain ham sandwiches, I love this concept! he Nome Messenger reports to his king and notes that she has a chicken!
 Dorothy walks through the woods with Billina and finds the shattered Yellow Brick Road!
 Dorothy discovers that the Emerald City is in ruins, abandoned, with its people frozen as statues including the Tin Woodsman and Cowardly Lion.
 Dorothy then hears the squeaking and a Wheeler slides in, a humanoid with patchwork clothes limbs ending in wheels.

 They seem like a strange, Cirque du Soleil troupe.
 The Wheelers chase Dorothy into a darkened hall and she is able to use the key to open a door.
 They theaten Dorothy for breaking the Nome King’s rules.
 Dorothy finds in the dusty room, a mechanical man with a World War I era helmet, mustache, and copper pot body.
 He is invincible except this flaw needing to be wound up, but also loyal and an emotional robot.
 Tim Rose, who puppeted Admiral Ackbar, worked on Tik Tok, the Royal Army of Oz.
 He is voiced, gruff and lovably, by Seán Barrett who was a few Skeksis in The Dark Crystal (1982).